Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 </table>

-## Source ,Sink, Table and Window: Understanding with the help of a Stream Worker example
+## Source, Sink, Table and Window: Understanding with the help of a Stream Worker example

 In the application below, a Macrometa document based collection plays role of `source` to our SW IntrusionDetectionSystem.